kodecocodes/swift-algorithm-club/Miller-Rabin Primality Test/README.markdown

 The result of the test is simply a boolean.
 However, `true` does not implicate _the number is prime_.
 In fact, it means _the number is **probably** prime_.
 But `false` does mean _the number is composite_.

 In order to increase the accuracy of the test, it needs to be iterated few times.
-If it returns `true` in every single iteration, than we can say with confidence that _the number is pro......bably prime_.
+If it returns `true` in every single iteration, then we can say with confidence that _the number is pro......bably prime_.

 ## Algorithm

-Let `n` be the given number, and write `n-1` as `2^s·d`, where d is odd.
+Let `n` be the given number, and write `n-1` as `2^s·d`, where `d` is odd.
 And choose a random number `a` within the range from `2` to `n - 1`.

 Now make a sequence, in modulo `n`, as following: